horovod/horovod/README.md

 will not have references to the Horovod library.

-To run inference on a checkpoint generated by the Horovod-enabled training script you should optimize the graph and only keep operations necessary for a forward pass through network.
+To run inference on a checkpoint generated by the Horovod-enabled training script you should optimize the graph and only keep operations necessary for a forward pass through model.
 The [Optimize for Inference](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/optimize_for_inference.py) script from the TensorFlow repository will do that for you.

 If you want to convert your checkpoint to [Frozen Graph](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py),